raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/generating-iterables.md

   ...
 ~~~~~~~~

-We're writing an iterator, but we're using a generator to do it. *Generators* are iterators, just with a different syntax.
-And this new syntax allows us to use JavaScript's natural management of state instead of constantly rolling our own.
+We've writing a function that returns an iterator, but we used a generator to do it.
+And the generator's syntax allows us to use JavaScript's natural management of state instead of constantly rolling our own.

 Here's a generator for iterating over trees: